French Income Tax

 - 06/6/17 (Departments 50-976 and non-residents)

-Unless prior year taxable income (revenu fiscal) was under 75k€ (50k€ if single) and a request for exemption is made, tax on dividends must be deducted at source at 21%.
-Unless prior year taxable income was under 50k€ (25k€ if single) and a request for exemption is made, tax on bank interest & other fixed income must be deducted at source at 24%.
-This is considered to be a “payment on account” and would in fact be reimbursed if total tax based on band rates is lower.
+Unless total prior year taxable income (revenu fiscal) was under 75k€ (50k€ if single) and a request for exemption is made, 30% tax must be deducted at source on dividends.
+Similarly, unless prior year taxable income was under 50k€ (25k€ if single) and a request for exemption is made, 30% tax on bank interest & other fixed income must be deducted at source.
+This is considered to be a “payment on account” and would in fact be reimbursed if you opt out of the flat tax and the resulting total tax based on band rates is lower.
 All French banks will automatically deduct & declare these amounts for you.
 For assets abroad, you should declare and pay yourself before the 15th of the month following receipt (unless you fall below the above mentioned limits).

-No “prior declaration” or “payment on account” is required for capital gains.
-Gains realised are “baremised” as described above”.
-Losses can only be offset against future gains.
+No “prior declaration” or “payment on account” are required for capital gains.

 FRENCH SOCIAL TAXES

-It was confirmed at European level (Ruyter, European Court of Justice 26 February 2015) that France cannot collect these taxes from those that depend on the social system of another European country (according to EU law, you only pay social charges in ONE country) since these taxes form part of the French social system.
+In 2015 it was confirmed at European level (Ruyter, European Court of Justice) that France cannot collect these social taxes from those that depend on the social system of another EU country since these taxes form part of the French social system.
+The Ministère des Finances then issued instructions on how to make a claim (reclamation) (see here).

-The government has since modified the rules and broken the direct link between these social taxes and the French social system - enabling them to charge social taxes to everyone again as from 1st January 2016.
-The modified rules may well however be challenged again at European level.
+The government then modified the rules to break the direct link between these social taxes and the French social system - enabling them to charge social taxes to everyone again as from 1st January 2016 - although this may well be challenged again at European level.

-Although these are called social taxes, note that they do not give right to any benefits.
+Although these are called social taxes, please note they do not give right to any benefits.
 Please do not confuse with French Social Security contributions.
 A better term would be "additional income taxes".

 For salaries and pensions this is usually deducted at source.